ioam/topographica/doc/User_Manual/publishing.rst

 If you use this software in work leading to an academic publication, please cite the following paper so that readers will know how to replicate your results and build upon them.
-(Plus, it is only polite to cite work done by others that you rely on!)

     James A. Bednar.
     `Topographica: Building and Analyzing Map-Level Simulations from